dandisy/webcore/README.md

         to get datasource from models, use syntax :
         [source=ModelName,where=some_field_name:value,position:some_theme_position,widget=some_widget_view]

-    - using Laravel Package
+    - Using Laravel Package

         webcore include webcore-microsite package as sample code for basic package

-8. Pre Configured Oauth using Laravel Passport (with RESTAPI resources example)
+8. Pre Configured Oauth using Laravel Passport

+    with Elorest as Laravel eloquent RESTAPI package see https://github.com/dandisy/elorest

     - to login use http://localhost/webcore/public/oauth/token